 These five different revenue sources can be selected here:

 Revenue earned from digital streams or digital sales.
 For example, revenue generated from streams on Spotify as paid to your digital distribution service.
 You should report all gross revenue that your digital distributor has received in your account for your songs here.

 Revenue earned from specific licensing deals for your new song.

 - Neighboring rights

-Net revenue you have generated when selling physical albums or singles, such as CDs or vinyl.
-Since it's net revenue, you should report the income after costs, such as printing vinyl albums.
+Gross revenue you have generated when selling physical albums or singles, such as CDs or vinyl.
+Since it's gross revenue, you should report the income before any costs, such as printing vinyl albums.

 Any income that does not fit within the categories above.